 Lynn K. Gordon, MD, PhD

-Dr. Gordon holds the Vernon O. Underwood Family Chair in Ophthalmology and is a Professor of Ophthalmology.
-She is also the Senior Associate Dean for Academic Diversity and the Chair of the College of Applied Anatomy for the David Geffen School of Medicine at UCLA.
+Dr. Gordon, Emeritus Professor of Ophthalmology, is the former chair of the Vernon O. Underwood Family Chair in Ophthalmology and was a Professor of Ophthalmology.
+She was also the Senior Associate Dean for Academic Diversity and the Chair of the College of Applied Anatomy for the David Geffen School of Medicine at UCLA.

 Jo Ann A. Giaconi, MD